smahale6/Datascience-Projects/Personal ML & DL Projects/Insurance Fraud/README.md

 2) schema_prediction.json - Used as a reference to validate the file type, file name , column names and column data types of the data file that is used for training the model.

+> Given below are the txt files used for this project
+1) requirements.txt - Includes all the python modules required for this project

 > Given below are the folders setup for this project